OrdinaryGeeks/AiTransformativeLifeAssistant/README.md

-CD into backend.  pip install -r requirements.txt
+CD into backend then execute the command pip install -r requirements.txt.

-CD into frontendVite. npm install then npm run build cd into backend.  make a directory called buildFE
+then CD into frontendVite. npm install then npm run build cd into backend.  make a directory called buildFE
-Copy the assets and index.html into the folder buildFE on line 44 of api.py enter the openai key from the email
+Copy the assets folder and index.html into the folder buildFE then on line 44 of api.py enter the openai key from the email

 go to backend and enter this command